amartincolby/Rust-Quick-Guide/README.md

     Caulfield" exists on the stack.
 Ownership gets interesting when using the heap. */

-    // Using the String entity from the standard library allows us to create a
+    // Using the String crate from the standard library allows us to create a
     // string of unknown size on the heap. let catcher_in_the_string = String::from(catcher_in_the_rust);

-    /* The identifier `character_name` now stores a pointer to the heap which contains the string "Holden Caulfield".
+    /* The identifier `catcher_in_the_string` now stores a pointer to the heap which contains the string "Holden Caulfield".
 So here, things get interesting. */

     let catcher_in_the_stack = catcher_in_the_rust;
     let catcher_in_the_heap = catcher_in_the_string;

-    /* Both of these actions are copying from the previous variables, but _what_ is being copied is very different. `catcher_in_the_rust` is on the stack, as such the string "Holden Caulfield is completely copied and a new instance of it is placed on the stack with the identifier `catcher_in_the_stack`.
+    /* Both of these actions are copying from the previous variables, but _what_ is being copied is very different. `catcher_in_the_rust` is on the stack, as such the string "Holden Caulfield" is completely copied and a new instance of it is placed on the stack with the identifier `catcher_in_the_stack`. `catcher_in_the_heap`, meanwhile, is copying the
-    `catcher_in_the_heap`, meanwhile, is copying the _pointer_ to the value "Holden Caulfield", which exists somewhere on the heap.
+    _pointer_ to the value "Holden Caulfield", which exists somewhere on the heap.

     So in the first scenario, a new value is created, but in the second, there is only one value with two identifiers pointing to it.
 This can be dangerous